Hi.

 - Replies: 2

-- Views: 17567
+- Views: 18617

 realtime analysis

-Hi.
 Is there a way we could do real time power spectral analysis with activeview? if not, what do people use to do real time analysis with biosemi hardware?
 By realtime I mean, to see the frequency spectrum in real time.
-I dont mean to just view the eeg signals but to actually apply some analysis me...
+I dont mean to just view the eeg signals but to actually apply some analysis ...

 - Thu Sep 23, 2010 1:01 pm